myerberg/myerberg.github.io/README.md

 #### 1) Installations

-Ensure that you have the necessaries Python libraries installed on your machine.
+Ensure that you have the necessary Python libraries installed on your machine.
 You can disregard or comment out this line of code if they are already installed.

 ```python
 #install the necessary libraries on your machine